 In addition to drawing on our class readings, Paper 2 also asks you to incorporate sources from your own research.
 Different types of sources could be helpful for our purposes.
 For example, if I were analyzing a song by Taylor Swift, I could look at sources that discuss the specific song, Swift herself, other artists like Swift, pop or country music, or music in general.
 I could look at sources that take up concepts relevant to Swift and the conversations around her music – concepts such as relationships, celebrity, feminism, or #squadgoals.
 All of these types of sources could be applied to Swift in some way, even if they don’t discuss her work directly.
 We can draw on different genres of writing as well: academic scholarship, journalism, critical writing in magazines or on blogs, etc.

-Through your research, you should identify at least three sources that help you think about the cultural artifact you are analyzing in “Coming to Terms with Creativity” and Paper 2.
-You should submit your research in the form of an annotated bibliography, giving us full MLA citations for the sources and then annotations that explain what the sources are about and how they contribute to your thinking about your cultural artifact.
+Through your research, you should identify at least three sources that help you think about the cultural artifact you are analyzing in “Coming to Terms with Culture” and Paper 2.
+You should submit your research in the form of an annotated bibliography.
+Start the bibliography with a one paragraph introduction that explains your topic and what you are addressing in your research.
+After the introduction, you should then include the following for each source: complete MLA citations and one or two substantial paragraphs of annotations that summarize the source, capturing its main argument and ideas, and explain how it contributes to your thinking about your cultural artifact.